I am a closet organizational fiend. Not many know about my organizational fiendish ways. I can’t help it. I have organizing tips coming out my ears! 🙂

-It somehow affects my mind and my thought process.
+It somehow affects my mind and my thought process, especially if trying to work in an untidy office space.
 It’s like the clutter in a home = the clutter of my mind.
 Things everywhere, not connected, scattered.

 Can you relate?

 ******BREAKING NEWS: I have been so overwhelmed at the response to this post and all the people asking me for more organizing tips and tricks that I decided to start an entire organizing Pinterest board (like today!) dedicated to people who are organized obsessed like me. 🙂 I would love for you to follow me there!
-You can find the Pinterest board, Organized Obsessed by clicking here.
+You can find the Pinterest board, Home Organization Ideas by clicking here.

 Because of that, I really like to live in a minimalist way.
 I don’t need a lot and what I do have is quality.
 Here’s how I accomplish that on the cheap.
 I definitely take the ‘less is more’ approach.
 Unfortunately, my family is not the same!!! lol.

-They don’t care if clothes are scattered in the middle of the hallway and you’re tripping just to get to their rooms.
+They don’t care if clothes are scattered in the middle of the hallway and you’re tripping just to get to their bedrooms.

-They don’t care if there’s a big piece of paper in the middle of the kitchen floor, or a mountain of clothes on the couch that need to be put up.
+They don’t care if there’s a big piece of paper in the middle of the kitchen floor, clothes laying outside the closet instead of in it, or a mountain of clothes on the couch that need to be put up.